moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 NonSteamLaunchers 🚀
 </h1>

 This script installs the latest UMU & GE-Proton and installs NonSteamLaunchers under one unique Proton prefix folder in your compatdata folder path called "NonSteamLaunchers" and adds them to your Steam Library.
-It will also add the games automatically on every steam restart and will attempt to remove the games from your library in real time when you uninstall a game.
+It will also add the games automatically in real time and will attempt to remove the games from your library in real time when you uninstall a game from a launcher.
-So you can use them on Desktop or in Game Mode.
-Local Saves and Cloud saves are supported, as well as multiplayer/online support (because you're using the launchers).
+NSL can be used on Desktop or in Game Mode, and don't you worry, Local Saves and Cloud saves are supported, as well as multiplayer/online support (because you're using the launchers).
 Obviously, certain anticheat games will not work on linux enviroments; this is on a game to game basis.

 <h1 align="center">